Building Fences (includes pools)

-Swimming pool owners can choose who undertakes the 3 yearly inspection of their pool.
+Swimming pool owners can choose who undertakes the three (3) yearly inspection of their pool.
 Either the Territorial Authority (Local Council) or an Independent Qualified Pool Inspector (IQPI) can do this.

-An IQPI is a person accepted as qualified by the Ministry of Business, Innovation and Employment (MBIE) to carry out the 3 yearly pool inspections.
+An IQPI is a person accepted as qualified by the Ministry of Business, Innovation and Employment (MBIE) to carry out the three (3) yearly pool inspections.
 A list of qualified IQPI’s is available on MBIE's website.

 Council has a legal obligation to make sure all pool barriers follow the Building (Pools) Amendment Act 2016.

-If the inspection shows that your pool is not compliant, you will have time to get it up to standard.
+If the inspection shows that your pool is not compliant, you'll have time to get it up to standard.
 Council will keep in touch to make sure we can help you get there.

-As a pool owner, it is law to make sure your pool barriers comply.
-If you do not take action to comply, you will receive a “Notice to fix” under the Building Act.
+As a pool owner, it's law to make sure your pool barriers comply.
+If you don't take action to comply, you'll receive a “Notice to fix” under the Building Act.

 You can read more about the Pool Safety Legislation on the MBIE website.